The Blue Thread

 Responding to Covid-19

-We recognise that the Covid-19 pandemic created significant need among the communities we support and for many others too.
+We recognised that the Covid-19 pandemic created significant need among the communities we support.

-We therefore provided rapid support to organisations meeting this need and supporting those most acutely affected.
-This work has now come to a close.
+We provided rapid support to organisations meeting this need and supporting those most acutely affected.
 We are very grateful to our partners for their dedication and action during an incredibly challenging time.

 We are signatory of London Funders’ Covid-19 statement.
 You can find more about this here.